sim4ia/sigir2025/index.md

 ## tl;dr

-Interactive and engaging Workshop on Simulations for Information Access at [SIGIR 2025](https://sigir2025.dei.unipd.it/) in Padua, Italy.
+Interactive and engaging Workshop on Simulations for Information Access at [SIGIR 2025](https://sigir2025.dei.unipd.it/) in Padua, Italy on July 17, 2025.

 ## Updates
 - 27 June 2025: Please note that the submission deadline for the run files has been extended to July 4, 2025.
 The date previously listed on the website was outdated.
 We apologize for the confusion!